sgoulas/pdpProject/docs/DevelopmentDiary/August/August.md

 The second approach has one less import and no `if` block so it seems better.

 It is important to stress out however, that the first solution is the officially suggested one from the redux toolkit docs (https://redux-toolkit.js.org/api/createAction#actioncreatormatch) while the second one is just something I found on stackoverflow.
 Considering what I want to do is fairly simple (assume the received action type is the one I expect it to be and to be able to see its payload props as suggested autocomplete options in my IDE), I see no possible problems arising from using the second solution.

+Also I found out that `redux-saga-test-plan` is the suggested way to test `redux-saga` as per the latter's documentation.

+Trying to add `jest` and I am facing some issues regarding the global availability of the `describe` variable, despite running the `jest --innit` command + adding `ts-node`, jest types and node types AND configuring a `ts.spec.config` file.
+I probably missed something since I was in a hurry.
+Should check https://stackoverflow.com/questions/54139158/cannot-find-name-describe-do-you-need-to-install-type-definitions-for-a-test after I resume work.